 Where to Stay

-Take your pick of lodging choices in the area, anywhere from romantic B&B’s to basic tent sites.
-There are options for any type of traveler.
-I would recommend one location for the first six days.
-Near Mount Rushmore, in Custer State Park or Rapid City and one overnight near Badlands National Park.
-We camped in Custer State Park and loved the location for a base.
+Choose from a variety of lodging options in the area, ranging from charming B&Bs to simple tent sites.
+There’s something for every type of traveler.
+I suggest staying in one spot for the first six days, either near Mount Rushmore, in Custer State Park, or in Rapid City, and spending one night near Badlands National Park.
+We camped in Custer State Park and found it to be a fantastic base.

 Lodging Options near Mount Rushmore